greg-raven/hdc/_posts/2021-03-21-driver-accused-of-killing-a-victorville-man-in-hit-and-run-crash-arrested.md

 date: "2021-03-21T14:14:10-07:00"
 layout: post
 categories:
-- Uncategorized
+- Information
 ---

 VICTORVILLE, Calif.
-(VVNG.com) — A driver accused of hitting a bicyclist and leaving him in the roadway to die has been arrested.
+(VVNG.com) --- A driver accused of hitting a bicyclist and leaving him in the roadway to die has been arrested.

 On Monday, March 8, 2021, at approximately 5:46 a.m., deputies from the Victorville Police Department and rescue personnel from the Victorville Fire Department and American Medical Response responded to an injury-hit and run traffic collision in the area of Seventh Street and East Sand Street.